axieinfinity/ronin-documentation/docs/node-operators/mainnet/combined-validator.md

 These requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
-The size of your Ronin node will also grow over time.
+The size of your node will also grow over time.

 ## Install the node
 1. Set up directories: